Did you know that eight out of 10 Americans report feeling foot arch pain? Yet, less than half go to a podiatrist to address these aches and pains.

 To treat this condition, a podiatrist may prescribe wearing a custom shoe insert or an ankle brace.
 Sometimes physical therapy also proves helpful.
 Depending on the case, surgery may prove another option to discuss with your podiatrist.

 Foot arch pain can radically affect your life and daily activities.
 But you don’t have to let it.
-If you’re experiencing burning pain in arch of foot symptoms, instep pain, or some other type of arch pain, don’t suffer in silence.
+If you’re experiencing burning pain in the arch of foot symptoms, instep pain, or some other type of arch pain, don’t suffer in silence.

 Read on to find out more about conditions such as plantar fasciitis and how we can ease the pain and help you regain control over your life.